$\chi^2$-cut-off phenomenon for Galerkin projections of Fokker-Planck equations with monomial potentials: Introduction and main results

 where $C_\varepsilon$ is a normalization constant ($C^{-1}_\varepsilon$ is the so-called partition function usually denoted by $\mathcal{Z}_\varepsilon$), see~\cite[Chapter 2]{Royer2007}.

 We now consider the $\chi^2$-distance (a.k.a.~divergence measure) to equilibrium, that is to say,

 which with the help of \cref{lem:separation} can be written as

-Roughly speaking, it is expected that high-frequencies modes converge very fast.
-Therefore, the highest modes dominate at the beginning, and after a while, the lowest mode (spectral gap) dominates the convergence to equilibrium.
-We then cut the high frequencies and consider a truncated version of the $\chi^2$-distance to equilibrium.
+We consider instead a truncated version of the $\chi^2$-distance to equilibrium, retaining only the first $n$ modes.
+This captures the dominant behavior and yields explicit, computable profiles; it is also the natural object for Galerkin-based numerical methods for the Fokker--Planck equation.
 More precisely, for each $n\in \mathbb{N}:=\{0,1,2,\ldots,\}$ we consider the Galerkin projection $\Pi_{n,\varepsilon}$ to be the spectral projector onto the space spanned by the first $(n+1)$-eigenfunctions of \cref{eq:FP}, that is,

 We then define the truncated $\chi^2$-distance to equilibrium in that spectral subspace as follows:

 When the initial point $x_0$ is fixed and clear from the context, we occasionally write $d_{n,\varepsilon}(t)$ instead of $d_{n,\varepsilon}(t,x_0)$; similarly for $d_\varepsilon(t)$.
 By \cref{cor:separation} one can see that